 We have a very active team within our Tree of Life project, our Working with Nature Group.
 The group and also the Children’s Liturgy group need a little support from our whole parish family.
 This can be done both safely from home and also if you are able to attend Mass.
-There are 4 actions to choose one or more things to do in this special month.

 Sue, Frances, Keith, Mary

 the Working with Nature & Children’s Liturgy groups.

 Burley churches are praying together….